-These rules are part of a broader effort to reduce electronic waste across the EU.
-They follow years of development and a legislative proposal first issued in March 2023.
-According to a European Parliament statement, the directive is designed to “clarify obligations” for manufacturers concerning repairs and to introduce initiatives that encourage consumers to prolong the lifespan of their electronics.
+These rules form part of a wider effort to reduce electronic waste across the EU.
+They follow years of development and build on a legislative proposal first issued in March 2023.
+In a European Parliament statement, the directive aims to “clarify obligations” for manufacturers on repairs.
+It also aims to encourage consumers to keep devices in use for longer.

-The forthcoming regulations stipulate that manufacturers must supply tools and spare parts at a “reasonable price” and prohibit any contractual terms, hardware features, or “software techniques” that hinder repairs.
-The directive specifically prohibits original equipment manufacturers (OEMs) from blocking the use of second-hand or 3D-printed spare parts by independent repair services or refusing repairs based solely on economic grounds or previous repairs by third parties.
+The forthcoming regulations require manufacturers to supply tools and spare parts at a “reasonable price”.
+They also ban contractual terms, hardware features, or “software techniques” that make repairs harder.
+The directive prevents original equipment manufacturers (OEMs) from blocking the use of legitimate spare parts.
+This includes second-hand or 3D-printed parts used by independent repair services.

-In addition to manufacturer obligations, each EU country must implement at least one initiative to foster the repair of electronic goods.
-Possible measures include issuing vouchers, launching informational campaigns, conducting educational courses, or supporting community-based repair projects.
+Alongside manufacturer obligations, each EU country must introduce at least one initiative to support the repair of electronic goods.
+This may include repair vouchers, public information campaigns, training and educational courses, or support for community-based repair projects.

 If you would like more information, please refer to Chris Donkin’s full article on Mobile World Live here.